ibioChile/GutierrezLab/Pipelines/Differential allelic expression.md

  1. Assembly of the transcriptome of Landsberg.
  2. Calling of discriminant SNPs between Landsberg erecta and Llagostera.
- 3. Differential expression among parental genotypes.
+ 3. RNA-seq mapping and differential expression among parental genotypes.
  4. Estimate allele-specific expression among hybrids.